 Our group was provided with a jam-packed itinerary for the week ranging from kayaking, to gin tasting, to boat riding, to cheese tasting … even driving Nissan electric cars around the island.
 Menorca was declared a Biosphere Reserve by UNESCO in 1993 so the island is seeking to further promote its tourism with an emphasis on sustainability.

 What struck me most however was the ever present sunshine and stunning sunsets.
 Menorca is the most eastern of the Balearic Islands so you get to see the sunset before anywhere else in Spain so I wanted to share my favourite “sunshine” photos of the trip!
-Plus add some beginners’ top tips on how you can achieve beautiful starburst shots and sunset images too!
-The camera I used for the images below is a Fuji X-T10, which has been recently superceded by the new Fuji X-T20 which you can read more about on Amazon.
+Plus add some beginners’ top tips on how you can achieve beautiful starburst photography shots and sunset images too!
+The camera I used for the images was is a Fuji X-T10, which has been superseded by the new Fuji X-T30.

 2. Clean that lens

 Any specks of dust will become more obvious when you’re pointing towards the sun.

 Set your camera to the aperture priority mode.
 Then set your aperture to F/14 or above (so it’s a smaller hole) so more of your landscape scene is in focus.
 Go up to F/22 for those starbursts (thanks for that tip Sean Byrne).
 The smaller the aperture, the longer and more defined the rays of the sunburst will be.
 Be careful not to stare at the sun of course!